rkumar/cetus/README.md

 Other than using bookmarks, you can jump quickly to other directories or open files using BACKTICK and the releant option which should become part of muscle memory very fast.

 * Use Alt-d and Alt-f to see used directories and used files.
 Used directories are those dirs in which you have opened a file, not all dirs you've traversed.
+Certain directories are added to this list to make it more useful such as GEM_HOME, RUBYPATH, GEM_PATH, RUBYLIB, PYTHONPATH and PYTHONHOME.

 * By default selecting a file invokes $EDITOR, the default command can be changed from the menu.